 - Run spell check.
 You’d be surprised how many new authors don’t take the time.

 - Use one space between sentences, not two.
-Use Find and Replace to do this.
+If you can’t break the habit, use Find and Replace to correct it.

 - Remove extraneous spaces at the beginning and end of paragraphs.
 Find and Replace is your friend for this too.

 - Set chapter headings in Heading 2 style so you can use them in the Navigation pane.
 More on that in the next section.

 - Don’t mix American English and British English spellings or use a combination of regional English because you think it sounds sophisticated or you “just like it that way.”
 Readers (and Amazon, if you’re self-publishing) will ding you for it.

 These tips will make your writing life easier from the moment you create your manuscript document and begin to write.

 Tabs are the devil!
 Once tabs sneak into your document, they can lurk behind the scenes to cause havoc in your formatting all the way into design and formatting.
 Avoid them entirely, as a rule.
 Really.
 Like no tabs, ever.
 I am literally advising you to get out of the habit of ever pressing the Tab key.

 Instead, set Word to automatically indent the first line of each paragraph.
 Here’s how to do that in six steps; or try this simple method, which works for older versions of Word too.
 I like to set the indentation at 0.25” to 0.3”, which is a very small indentation more typical for a novel.
 Once you’ve set first-line indentations, your next paragraph will automatically be indented every time you press Enter to start a new paragraph.
 No more tabs.
 No more space-space-space-space-space.
 That chapter of your life is over.
 Whew.